Building HydroChrono

 Option A - CTest:

-ctest -C Release -L regression
+ctest -C Release -L regression --test-dir build

 - Common CTest options/examples: